Submissions

 Once we accept your pitch:

-This is a hands-on, collaborative process.
-We treat editing as a partnership that strengthens your work while respecting your voice and expertise.
+This will be, as mentioned, a hands-on, collaborative process.
+We treat editing as a partnership that strengthens your voice while respecting your autonomy and expertise.

 Standards & Expectations